The Write Place At the Write Time

 Highlights:

-We have an Archives page where readers and writers can trace our artistic journey from the beginning and re-read the wisdom of writers such as Janet Fitch, Alice Hoffman, Dennis Lehane, Joanne Harris, Frances Mayes, Arthur Golden, Jodi Picoult and many, many more!
+We have an Archives page where readers and writers can trace our artistic journey from the beginning and re-read the philosophies of past interview subjects, including Janet Fitch, Alice Hoffman, Erica Bauermeister, Tracy Chevalier, Dennis Lehane, Joanne Harris, Frances Mayes, Arthur Golden, Jodi Picoult, Mona Simpson, and many, many more!

 We have a presence on Facebook via our fan page which offers insights, quotes, tools, resources and updates.
-Visit Facebook.com and stop by The-Write-Place-At-the-Write-Time-literary-journal page.
-Follow our Twitter account through @WriteplcWritetm
+Visit Facebook.com and stop by The-Write-Place-at-the-Write-Time-literary-journal page.
+Follow our Twitter account through @WriteplcWritetm. ***You can also join our e-mail list by providing your e-mail address along with the words "ADD ME" through our feedback form on the Feedback and Questions page.

 http://inscribingindustry.blogspot.com and become a follower!

-We are a triannual publication published three times a year and an official member of the CLMP (Council of Literary Magazines and Presses) listed on the Poets & Writers site (www.pw.org) under literary magazines.
+We are a triannual publication (published three times a year), established in July of 2008.
+We are listed on the Poets & Writers site (www.pw.org) under literary magazines.
 Clicking on our listing describes our publication, past issues, and our editorial focus.
 We are also listed on Newpages.com, EWR, Duotrope Digest, Agentquery.com, P&E and The Review Review.
-To read more about our philosophies and approach, you can read the interview of our Editor-in-Chief, Nicole M. Bouchard, in The Review Review:
+To read more about our philosophies and approach, you can read the interview of our Editor-in-Chief in The Review Review:

 Tweet